 The Tully sugar mill was Government-run until 1931 at which time local canegrowers took it over as a co-operative concern.
 In 1933, with Government approval, they formed their own canegrowers' association, freeing them to decide on their own production quotas.The sugar mill continues to impose its presence on the landscape of Tully.
 Spread over 50 ha, it drew cane from as far afield as El Arish and Cardwell, with around-the-clock operation.
 From 55 km of cane trams, it had about 240 km by 2000.
 Molasses and cane-waste by-products are sources of additional income.
 Annual rainfall is over 4000 millimetres, ideal for sugar cane, which took up 30% of the shire's cultivated land.
 (67% of the former Cardwell Shire was national park).

 Tully reached a population of nearly 2700 in 1933.
-There have never been more that 2900 residents and in 2006 there were 2500.
 Its growth plateaued, and after 1933 most building activity consisted of replacing hastily run-up structures.
 Bowling and golf facilities, swimming pool and a nursing home came with prosperity.
 The Tully and District Show Society (1934) improved its showground.
 In the hills behind Tully the river falls had been identified as a source of hydro electricity by Theodore in 1925.
 In 1950 work began and electric power was switched on in 1957.
 A temporary population of 458 at the works site was recorded in the 1954 census.
-At the mouth of the river is Tully Heads, a community of about 400 people.
+At the mouth of the river is Tully Heads.

 In addition to the facilities already mentioned, Tully has a State high school (1964), State and Catholic primary (1928) schools, the Tully Times, and a nursing home.
 Tully's second State primary school, a finely-detailed two-story brick building (1936), is listed on the Queensland heritage register.